Prostatic artery embolization

-Prostatic artery embolization (PAE) is a minimally invasive procedure option utilized to treat the benign prostatic hyperplasia (BPH).
+Prostatic artery embolization (PAE) is a minimally invasive procedure utilized to treat benign prostatic hyperplasia (BPH).

-PAE has been used for controlling prostatic hemorrhage (such as those associated prostate cancer) since 1970.
-However, its use in the treatment of lower urinary tract symptoms (LUTS) related to benign prostatic hypertrophy in human was first published in 2010 by Carnevale et al. 3 following several articles on PAE based on animal studies.
+PAE has been used for controlling prostatic hemorrhage (such as that associated prostate cancer) since 1970.
+However, its use in the treatment of lower urinary tract symptoms (LUTS) related to benign prostatic hypertrophy in humans was first published in 2010 by Carnevale et al. 3 following several articles on PAE based on animal studies.

 The prostate receives its blood supply from the prostatic arteries, which arise as a single or paired vessels on each side of the pelvis.
 PAE is usually performed via a single common femoral artery puncture.
-Super-selecting and embolizing the prostatic arteries result in ischemic necrosis of the gland followed by its shrinkage and subsequent reduction in the symptoms of LUTS.
+Super-selective embolization of the prostatic arteries result in ischemic necrosis of the gland followed by its shrinkage and subsequent reduction in the symptoms of LUTS.